XIONG-Shihao/BOTZZ/README.md

 ## Background and Motivation

-Most educational chatbots depend on internet-connected, high-parameter models such $as GPT-4.
-These systems are powerful but costly and inaccessible in offline or low-resource environments.$
+Most educational chatbots depend on internet-connected, high-parameter models such as GPT-4.
+These systems are powerful but costly and inaccessible in offline or low-resource environments.

 Our motivation was to explore whether smaller, quantized, or fine-tuned LLMs can remain useful by introducing a **confidence-driven control mechanism**: